Recovery, in the best case GDP at 3.6% in 2026: many unknowns on the EU plan

 What will happen to Italy with the PNRR, National Recovery and Resilience Plan?
 Soon said: in the Plan presented by the Italian government to the European Union there is one impact assessment macroeconomic that the acquired resources will have.

-- However, it must be clarified: the financing money of the PNRR or Recovery Plan and also React-EU, 191.5 billion euros, are debt that the European Union makes on the financial markets.
+- However, it must be clarified: the financing money of the PNRR or Recovery Plan and also React-EU, 191.5 billion euros, is a debt that the European Union pays on the financial markets.
 This money is given to EU member states in two ways: through loans and grants.
 For Italy, loans amount to 122.6 billion euros out of the 191.5 total of the Plan.
-So it is money that must be returned.
+So it is money that will have to be returned.
 While 68.9 billion are non-repayable grants.
 Loans are a debt that states will have to the European Union and will be repaid from 2028-2058.

 The money lent will have to bear fruit because the Italian State will be asked for the sum received.
 The Italian State will be able to recover these figures in 3 ways: by reducing expenses and therefore by cutting services to the community; increasing revenues and therefore increasing taxation; by issuing further public debt.